shuyang-stat/multilevelMatching/README.md

 Propensity Score Matching and Subclassification in Observational Studies with Multi-level Treatments
 =================

+This is a fork from the original creator and author's [package](https://github.com/shuyang1987/multilevelMatching).

 In setting with Multi-level treatments, our goal is to estimate pairwise average treatment effects from a common population using matching methods.

 This goal can not be acheived by matching one treatment with another one at a time, since the pairwise matched samples may differ from the target population systematically, and thus they are not compatitable.
 One implication is that from this approach, it is possible that treatment A is better than treatment B, treatment B is better than treatment C, and treatment C is better than treatment A.